rich-murphey/wasm-hostcall-example/README.md

 }
 ```

-The Wasm side of the API is defined in [wasm/src/imports.rs](wasm/src/imports.rs).
+The Wasm side of the API is defined in
+[wasm/src/imports.rs](wasm/src/imports.rs).
+Note that log_int() and
+log_str() do not need any additional conversion on the Wasm side.

 The host (application) side of the API is defined in [src/exports.rs](src/exports.rs):
 ```rust
 // Given a rust &str at an offset and length in caller's Wasm memory, log it to stdout.